sakshiudeshi/sakshiudeshi.github.io/_pages/about.md

   - /about.html
 ---

-Sakshi is a ~~first~~ ~~second~~ third-year PhD student at the Singapore University of Technology and Design.
-His main area of focus is broadly software infrastructure for machine learning which includes, but is not limited to Testing, Fairness, Security amongst others.
+Sakshi is a fourth-year PhD student at the Singapore University of Technology and Design.
+His research focus is broadly software infrastructure for machine learning which includes, but is not limited to testing, fairness, security amongst others.

 He is supported by the prestigious [President’s Graduate Fellowship](https://www.sutd.edu.sg/Admissions/Graduate/Scholarships).
 Previously, Sakshi worked at [Housing.com](https://housing.com/in/buy/real-estate-mumbai) and [@Walmart Labs](https://www.walmartlabs.com/) and was